-Term insurance with premiums that stay the same for the life of the policy.
+Term life insurance with premiums that do not change during a specified number of years, called the level term period.
 The most common term lengths are 10, 15, 20, and 30 years.

 Long Term Care Insurance

-A type of health insurance designed to cover costs of long-term care in-home or at assisted living and nursing homes.
+A type of health insurance designed to cover costs of long-term care in-home or at adult daycare, assisted living, and nursing home facilities.